 Gluten-free beer is part of a gluten-free diet.

-India pale ale (IPA) is a hoppy beer style Indian beer within the broader category of pale ale.
+India Pale Ale (IPA) is a hoppy beer style Indian beer within the broader category of pale ale.
 It has also been referred to as pale ale as prepared in India, India ale, pale India ale, or pale export India ale.

 The term pale ale originally denoted an ale that had been brewed from pale malt.